forestgrape/coronavirus/2_biological/omicron.md

 ## Summary

 ##### Summarized Observations
-Omicron is a lineage which arouse from a lineage from SARS-CoV-2.
+Omicron is a SARS-CoV-2 lineage.
 However it has features different from all previous lineages (usually referred as variants) of SARS-CoV-2:
 * *Symptoms:* Rather than a typical respiratory disease, there are reports for more systemic symptoms such as night sweets and tiredness.
 Cough is still observed though.
 * *Transmission:*
   * Previous infections provide a lower protection compared to the protection they provided against previous variants.
   * The transmission rate is much higher than observed for all previous variants.
 This is the case in many different settings: household transmission, social events and populations level increase in cases.
-Noteworthy this is the case in settings where many people are vaccinated.
+Noteworthy, many locations where very high transmission rates are observed have high vaccination rates.
-* *Mutation Distribution:* The number and distribution of mutations.
-Omicron has many mutations in the spike of which a surprisingly large number in RBD and a new insertion in the NTD part of the spike.
-There is also an increased mutation rate in NSP6, however the genes of most other proteins didn't mutate much.
+* *Mutation Distribution:* Omicron has a lot of mutations in the spike of which a surprisingly large number in RBD.
+In the NTD part of the spike there is also an insertion which hasn't been seen before.
+NSP6 mutated also at an increased mutation rate.
+The mutation rate in the other genes seems to be at a comparative level as observed for other variants.
 ##### Possible Explanations
 In the following two possible explanations for these observations are outlined.
 Explanation 1 states the hypothesis that Omicron has a changed tropism and can replicate in immune cells such as macrophages.
 This is a speculative hypothesis.
-Explanation 2 is close to the standard explanation stated: Omicron mutated to escape spike targeting antibodies and the immune escape gained yields a  transmission advantage.
+Explanation 2 is close to the standard explanation stated: Omicron mutated to escape spike targeting antibodies.
+The immune escape gained yields a  transmission advantage.

 ###### Possible Explanation 1: How an altered Tropism explain the Changes
 One possible observation for the above observations, is a shift of tropism away from differentiated respiratory tract epithelial cells towards immune cells such as macrophages: